Sexual abuse scandal in the Roman Catholic Archdiocese of Los Angeles: George Michael Miller

 Miller, a priest forced into retirement in 1997, was arrested in December 2002 on charges of sexual assault.
-In 2001, two men accused him of molesting them when they were boys at Guardian Angel Church in Pacoima during the 1970s and 1980s.
-The boys said that Miller abused them at the church rectory, at a beach house and at their homes.The archdiocese removed Miller from public ministry and sent him away for treatment.
+In 2001, two men accused him of molesting them when they were minors at Guardian Angel Church in Pacoima during the 1970s and 1980s.
+The accusers said that Miller abused them at the church rectory, at a beach house and at their homes.The archdiocese removed Miller from public ministry and sent him away for treatment.
 The prosecution case against Miller was dropped after the US Supreme Court ruled the California law on sexual abuse lawsuits was unconstitutional.

 In July 2007 Miller was arrested again on three counts each of lewd acts on a child and sodomy of a person under 14.
-He was accused of molesting a young teenage boy from Guardian Angel Church between 1988 and 1991.
+He was accused of molesting a young teenager from Guardian Angel Church between 1988 and 1991.
 Miller pleaded guilty in December 2008 to the 2007 charges and admitted guilt to the 2003 charges that had been dropped.
 He was sentenced in January 2009 to three years in state prison.